wp-plugins/wp-before-after-viewer/readme.txt

 == Frequently Asked Questions ==
 = 1.
-Can I change the devider position? =
+Can I change the divider position? =
 Yes, go to setting page and change devider position.

 = 2.
 Can I display a link to show full images? =
 Yes, go to setting page and check show full images link.

 = 3.
-Can I change the style for the devider? =
+Can I change the style for the divider? =
-Yes, you can change the devider color from the setting page, or you can go to the plugin folder and write your own css code for it.
+Yes, you can change the divider color from the setting page, or you can go to the plugin folder and write your own css code for it.

 == Changelog ==